 Since 2016 she’s helped us redefine how we integrate art into buildings, with innovations in colour schemes, visual storytelling, and play design.
 For each project, Celia distills the complexity of our design briefs into bold, simple art schemes that make a deep emotional connection.

-Her weekends and holidays are spent outdoors walking her dog on the beaches of West Wales, or cycling up mountains on her bike.
+Her weekends and holidays are spent outdoors walking her dog, or cycling her bike.